1Marc/marcgrabanski.com/src/pages/articles/2019-02-12-video-games/index.md

 ![Zelda: Breath of the Wild Nintendo Switch](./switch-zelda-breath-wild-2.jpg)

-Special thanks to Andrew Soucek, Evan Stewart, Timothy Springer, Jared Piepenburg and Chris Jensen – my gaming compadres growing up.
+Special thanks to Andrew Soucek, Evan Stewart, Timothy Springer, Noel Barrick, Jared Piepenburg and Chris Jensen – my gaming compadres growing up.

 And special thanks to my kids!
 I played through Mario Odyssey with them and am now through most of Zelda: Breath of the Wild – really enjoy playing with them. 🙂